 Cases of COVID-19 continue to rise, contributing to financial pressures across our community.
 To help you protect your employees’ health and the health of your business, CareFirst will post information on assistance programs that could help you through these exceptional times.
 Updates to the resources below are made weekly, including the addition of new ones—so be sure to check back often.

 Federal and state business assistance programs can provide low-interest loans, grants and tax relief if certain conditions are met.
-The Consolidated Appropriations Act, signed into law on December 27, 2020, extended deadline and applicability dates of several federal assistance programs, including the Paycheck Protection Program.
+The American Rescue Plan Act, signed into law on March 11, 2021, expands and extends deadlines of certain programs.
 These programs will be updated in the coming weeks as additional federal guidance is released.
 For Maryland county-specific grant programs, please see Maryland’s COVID-19 business support website.

 Issued by the Small Business Administration (SBA), the Economic Injury Disaster Loan (EIDL) provides working capital loans and loan advances for payroll and operating expenses for businesses impacted by COVID-19.